alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 > "Progressive enhancement uses web technologies in a layered fashion that allows everyone to access the basic content and functionality of a web page, [...] while also providing an enhanced version of the page to those with more advanced browser software [...]." ([Wikipedia](http://en.wikipedia.org/wiki/Progressive_enhancement))

 I wanted to see if I could apply the concept of progressive enhancement to the physical world by enhancing an existing appliance (in this case, a washer or dryer) with new digital functionality - without modifying it's existing form or interface.
 I wanted the appliance to look and behave exactly as it did before the modification, and I wanted no visual evidence that my device had been installed.
 After some brainstorming, I came up with an approach that met my goals.
-Read on to learn how I build it, and how you can build one of these devices yourself.
+Read on to learn how I build it, and how you can build one yourself.

 <img src="/images/posts/lundry/thumb_circuit_macro.jpg" class="center" />